 Tearing up the charts should be a goal for any indie developer.
 But Motion Twin has done this before, and it shows!
 As a certified game sniffer-outer, I've had my eyeballs on Dead Cells since long before its Early Access release on Steam.
 And as it turns out, so have thousands and thousands of their Twitter fans.

 It should be pointed out to first-time devs that you will likely not have the resources Motion Twin does.
 However, we can look at how they've marketed themselves and see what has worked so very well for them.

 Always the first thing...

 The most important aspect of Dead Cell's success is that the game is totally kickass.
 The gameplay is silky and polished.
-The action is lighting fast and players can mash buttons all they like.
-The sounds, animations and backgrounds are all rich with detail and every moment in this game is indicative of how hard these developers have worked.
+The action is lightning fast and players can mash buttons all they like.
+The sounds, animations, and backgrounds are all rich with detail and every moment in this game is indicative of how hard these developers have worked.

 The first thing is to have a good product.
 Dead Cells hit the market with much hype, but if the product had sucked, their sales would have plateaued and started declining immediately.
 They made a promise of a great product and they delivered on that promise.
 And now we all have Dead Cells, right?

 I have a five-pillar plan when it comes to indie game marketing.
 Social media, web content, distribution, email and video channels are most effective when used all together to create a cohesive campaign.
 Motion Twin checked every box here, and even went above and beyond for their show booths.